rpajanssen/api-test-examples/README.md

 This example project will help you write integration tests for your REST resources.

-It has sub projects demonstrating JAX-RS with JerseyTest, JAX-RS with RestEasy, JAX-RS with SpringCloudContract, SpringBoot with RestAssured, SpringBoot with Karate and SpringBoot with SpringCloudContract.
+It has sub projects demonstrating JAX-RS with JerseyTest, JAX-RS with RestEasy, JAX-RS with SpringCloudContract, SpringBoot with RestAssured (and SpringBoot with MockMVC in the same project), SpringBoot with Karate and SpringBoot with SpringCloudContract.

 The two SpringCloudContract examples will show you how you can generate your REST API integration tests!